 Milan-San Remo is a special race on the cycling calendar.
-Normally it is the official opening of the classic cycling season.
-Milan-San Remo is characterised by 300 quite boring kilometres each year, with all the spectacle crammed into the last 30 kilometres.
-Thirty kilometers before the finish, the Cipressa will start, followed by the climb of the Poggio.
-The summit is 5 kilometers before the finish, which ensures that a puncher/climber could outsmart a sprinter.
+It is considered the official opening of the classic cycling season.
+Milan-San Remo is characterized by 300 quite flat and boring kilometers across the plains of the river Po, with all the wild action crammed into the last 30 kilometers.
+Thirty kilometers before the finish, two hills appear, first the Cipressa, followed by the Poggio.
+The summit of the Poggio is only 5 kilometers before the finish on the via Roma, which gives puncheurs/climbers a chance to outsmart a sprinter.

-This race requires the winner to keep the gunpowder dry for hours, while the teammates have to make sure that he keeps in the front of the pack until the Poggio as economically as possible.
-Then it’s up to a sprinter to follow the tempo of the punchers/climbers.
-Whether that succeeds depends on how fresh you get to the foot of the Poggio, or in other words to what extent the 290 kilometers have ensured that the legs are gone already.
-Also for the attackers on the Poggio it’s not about how fast you can ride up the Poggio, but how fast you can go after 290 kilometers.
-Often in cycling it’s not about how fast you can do something once, but how fast you can do it 20 times or after 300 kilometers.
-The cyclist who doesn’t really get worse is often the one who ends up on the podium.
+This race requires the contenders to keep their gunpowder dry for many hours, while their teammates have to make sure that their target men spend as little energy as possible in the pack until the Poggio.
+Then it’s up to a sprinter to try and follow the pace of the puncheurs/climbers.
+Whether that succeeds depends on how fresh you still are when you get to the foot of the Poggio, or in other words to what extent the 290 kilometers have eaten away at the fitness already.
+Also for the attackers on the Poggio, it’s not about how fast you can ride up the Poggio, but how fast you can go after 290 kilometers.
+Often in cycling it’s not about how fast you can do something once, but how fast you can do it 20 times, or after 300 kilometers.
+The cyclist who deteriorates the least is often the one who ends up on the podium.

-This is exactly why it is very misleading to only watch to FTP, the maximum power you can sustain for up to an hour, or a Power Profile.
-A Power Profile indicates your best power over the whole range from 1 second to often 3 hours.
-Of course these kind of values really do say something about the quality of the cyclist, but in many situations it gives a distorted picture.
+This is exactly why it is very misleading to only watch the FTP, the maximum power you can sustain for up to an hour, or a Power Profile (PP).
+A Power Profile indicates your best power over the whole range from 1 second to as much as 3 hours.
+Of course these values do say something about your qualities as a cyclist, but in many situations the PP gives a distorted picture.

 Text continues under the photo